Indirect fire: Description

 NATO defines indirect fire as "Fire delivered at a target which cannot be seen by the aimer."
 The implication is that azimuth and/or elevation 'aiming' is done using instrumental methods.
 Hence indirect fire means applying 'firing data' to azimuth and elevation sights and laying these sights.
-Indirect fire can be used when the target is visible from the firing position.
-However, it is mostly used when the target is at longer range and invisible to the firer due to the terrain.
 Longer range uses a higher trajectory, and in theory maximum range is achieved with an elevation angle of 45 degrees.

 It is reasonable to assume that original purpose of indirect fire was to enable fire from a 'covered position', one where gunners can not be seen and engaged by their enemies (that and as the range of artillery lengthened, it was impossible to see the target past all the intervening terrain).
 The concealment aspect remains important, but from World War I equally important was the capability to concentrate the fire of many artillery batteries at the same target or set of targets.
 This became increasingly important as the range of artillery increased, allowing each battery to have an ever-greater area of influence, but required command and control arrangements to enable concentration of fire.
 The physical laws of ballistics means that guns firing larger and heavier projectile can send them farther than smaller-calibre guns firing lighter shells.
 By the end of the 20th century, the typical maximum range for the most common guns was about 24 to 30 km, up from about 8 km in World War I.

 During World War I, covered positions moved farther back and indirect fire evolved to allow any point within range to be attacked, firepower mobility, without moving the firers.
 If the target cannot be seen from the gun position, there has to be a means of identifying targets and correcting aim according to fall of shot.
 The position of some targets may be identified by a headquarters from various sources of information (spotters): observers on the ground, in aircraft, or in observation balloons.
 The development of electrical communication immensely simplified reporting, and enabled many widely dispersed firers to concentrate their fire on one target.

 The trajectory of the projectile could not be altered once fired, until the introduction of smart munitions.